tektutor/terraform-july-2021/Day3/README.md

 - Though terraform configuration files can be names are user-defined, as a industry best practice main.tf is recommended

 - Providers
-    - Third-party Platforms that supports API
+    - Terraform Plugins that helps Terraform to interact with external third-party Platforms that supports API
     - AWS, Azure, GCP, DataDog, Grafana, MySQL, MongoDB, etc.,

 - Supports several 100s of Providers